mariolukas/FabScanPi-Frontend/README.md

+# FabScanPi Frontend

+## About
+This is the FabScanPi Frontend.
+If you want only to use the FabScanPi, visit the [FabScanPi server repository](https://github.com/mariolukas/FabScanPi-Frontend).
+The Frontend repository is more related to developers.

-# Build the FabScanPi Frontend
+## Build the FabScanPi Frontend

 First install nodejs for your operating system.